 The USC Upstate Pre-Medical program is an advisement track within the biology degree program, though some pre-medical students prefer to major in chemistry.
-The majority of students entering medical schools have a degree in biology.
-Although medical schools do not require a bachelor's degree, very few students enter medical school without completing one.
+Although medical schools do not require a bachelor’s degree, very few students enter medical school without completing one.
 Students already having a degree and aiming for medical school should concentrate on taking the specific courses that will best prepare them for taking the Medical College Admissions Test (MCAT).

 MCAT (Medical College Admission Test) exam: